Sign Up for the Youth Day Camps E-Newsletter!

 Binder Adventure Camp is a challenging outdoor recreation experience for youth entering grades 4-5 in the fall.
 Campers will not only enjoy the outdoors but will learn outdoor skills which they can use for life.
-Some of the activities will include canoeing, fishing, archery, hayrides, outdoor camping/cooking, confidence course, hiking, nature study, and more.
+Some of the activities will include canoeing, fishing, fort building, Friday cookouts, confidence course, hiking, nature study, and more.

 We require a parent, guardian, or other designated individual to personally check each camper into and out of our day camp with a staff member each day.
 Please do not drop off your child in the morning or have your child meet you outside the camp or pool.
 We will not allow your child to leave without someone coming in to get him or her.